-The Persians in the beginning of the seventh century were convinced that their civilization was blessed by Ahura Mazdā, the supreme uncreated and benevolent deity of wisdom in Zoroastrianism.
-They thought that their world would last forever.
-But their world came to an abrupt end in 651 AD, when the last Persian Empire where Zoroastrianism was the state religion, the Sassanid Empire, came crashing down.
+The Persians believed that they were blessed by Ahura Mazdā, the supreme uncreated and benevolent deity of wisdom in Zoroastrianism, and that their religion and civilization were eternal.
+But their world came to an abrupt end in 651 AD, when the last Persian Empire, led by the Sassanid dynasty, was conquered by Arab invaders.

 Yazdegerd III, the grandson of Khosrow II, was the last Sassanid Shah.
 After the death of Khosrow II, a succession of weak rulers had acquired the Empire’s throne.
 Almost every ruler was murdered within a year of taking power.
 The imperial palace had turned into a zone for slaughtering the kings and aristocrats.
-Generals had turned into warlords.
-They commanded their own militia and were battling for power all over the country.
-The state of the Empire was so chaotic that the Persian chroniclers of that time were openly writing about the imminent downfall of Persia.
+Generals had become warlords.
+They were commanding their own militia and battling for power all over the country.